Here is Round #4 of the GIFs I use in emails once in a while to get my point across a little more effectively or just to give someone a laugh. 🙂

 AND AT TIMES LIKE THIS… digging deeper is critical.
 It could possibly be life or death for your business.

-At Results Radio, we don’t specialize in selling you radio, we specialize in making your radio advertising work.
+At 9 Yards Marketing, we don’t specialize in selling you radio, we specialize in making your radio advertising work.
 And keep working.
 And keeping your business growing.
 That’s what we do.
-Whether you need me or my team NOW… or in a few months from now, we’re ready to dig deep.
+Whether you need us NOW… or a few months from now, we’re ready to dig deep.

 In the meantime, I would recommend that you find a few people to chat with about your situation.
 People who might not even always agree with you… but you appreciate their different perspective, ideas, creativity, opinions, etc. People who aren’t afraid to challenge you and make you DIG DEEPER…